Transparency of the integration of the sustainibility risks

-Sustainability risk is an environmental, social or governance event or condition, the occurrence of which could have an actual or potential material adverse effect on the value of the investment.
+A sustainability risk is an event or condition, the occurrence of which could have a material adverse effect on the value of the investment.

-• Environmental risks related to climate change mitigation, climate change adaptation and transition to a low-carbon economy, biodiversity protection, resource management, and waste and other pollutant emissions.
+- Environmental risks related to mitigating the effects of climate change, adaptation to climate change and the transition to a low-carbon economy, biodiversity protection, resource management, and waste and other pollutant emissions.

-• Social risks related to labor and safety conditions and compliance with recognized labor standards, respect for human rights, and production safety.
+- Social risks related to labour and safety conditions and compliance with recognized labour standards, respect for human rights, and production safety.

-• Governance risks in connection with the due diligence of corporate management bodies, measures to combat bribery and corruption, and compliance with relevant laws and regulations.
+- Governance risks in connection with the due diligence of the company's management bodies, measures to combat bribery and corruption, and compliance with the relevant laws and regulations.